 In particular, our results imply asymptotic optimality of the basic stochastic gradient methods for both single player and multiplayer performative prediction.

-\subsection{Summary of main results}
+\subsection{Summary of Main Results}

-Arguing optimality of an algorithm is a two step process: $(i)$ estimate the performance of the specific algorithm and $(ii)$ derive a matching lower-bound that is valid among all possible estimation procedures.
-Beginning with the former, we build on the seminal work of Polyak and Juditsky~\cite{polyak92}.
-Letting $\bar x_{t} = \frac{1}{t}\sum_{i=0}^{t-1}x_{i}$ denote the average iterate, we show that the deviation $\sqrt{t}(\bar x_{t}-\xs)$ is asymptotically normal with an appealingly simple covariance.
-See Figure~\ref{fig:ex1} for an illustration.\footnote{The code can be found at \url{https://github.com/mateodd25/Asymptotic-normality-in-performative-prediction}.}
+Arguing optimality of an algorithm is a two-step process: $(i)$ estimate the performance of the specific algorithm and $(ii)$ derive a matching lower bound that is valid among all relevant estimation procedures.
+Beginning with the former, we build on the seminal work of \citet{polyak92}, wherein a central limit theorem is established for stochastic approximation algorithms for solving smooth equations.
+Letting $\bar x_{t} = \frac{1}{t}\sum_{i=1}^{t}x_{i}$ denote the running average of the SFB iterates, we show that the deviation $\sqrt{t}(\bar x_{t}-\xs)$ is asymptotically normal with an appealingly simple covariance.
+See Figure~\ref{fig:ex1} for an illustration.\footnote{Visit \url{https://github.com/mateodd25/Asymptotic-normality-in-performative-prediction} for code.}